 As of December 31, 2011, we had net tangible book value of approximately \$(2,985.4) million, or \$(16.46) per share.
 Net tangible book value per share represents total tangible assets less total liabilities and noncontrolling interests divided by the number of shares of common stock and non-voting common stock outstanding.
-After giving effect to (i) the sale of 21,739,130 shares of common stock in this offering, based upon an assumed initial public offering price of \$23.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus, and after deducting estimated offering expenses payable by us, (ii) \$16.0 million of fees to terminate our services agreement with our Sponsors and (iii) the redemption of \$200.0 million in aggregate principal amount of the 11.0% Senior Notes on February 27, 2012, our net tangible book value as of December 31, 2011 would have been approximately \$(3,020.0) million, or \$(16.65) per share.
+After giving effect to (i) the sale of 26,100,000 shares of common stock in this offering, based upon an initial public offering price of \$23.00 per share, and after deducting estimated offering expenses payable by us, (ii) \$16.0 million of fees to terminate our services agreement with our Sponsors and (iii) the redemption of \$200.0 million in aggregate principal amount of the 11.0% Senior Notes on February 27, 2012, our net tangible book value as of December 31, 2011 would have been approximately \$(3,020.0) million, or \$(16.65) per share.
 This represents an immediate decrease in net tangible book value of \$(0.19) per share to existing stockholders and an immediate dilution of \$39.65 per share to new investors purchasing common stock in this offering.
 The following table illustrates this dilution on a per share basis:

-Per S hare Assumed initial public offering price per share \$ 23.00 Net tangible book value per share as of December 31, 2011 \$(16.46) Decrease in net tangible book value per share attributable to this offering (0.19) Net tangible book value per share after this offering (16.65) Dilution per share to new investors \$ 39.65
+Per Share Initial public offering price per share \$ 23.00 Net tangible book value per share as of December 31, 2011 \$(16.46) Decrease in net tangible book value per share attributable to this offering (0.19) Net tangible book value per share after this offering (16.65) Dilution per share to new investors \$ 39.65

 The following table sets forth, as of December 31, 2011, the total number of shares of common stock and non-voting common stock owned by existing stockholders, including the selling stockholders, and to be owned by new investors, the total consideration paid, and the average price per share paid by our existing stockholders and to be paid by new investors purchasing shares of common stock in this offering.
-The calculation below is based on an assumed initial public offering price of \$23.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, before deducting estimated offering expenses payable by us.
+The calculation below is based on our initial public offering price of \$23.00 per share before deducting estimated offering expenses payable by us.